Make Go libraries more flexible

 }

-Additionally people often feel the need to replace the http.Client with their own instance if some global behaviour is required for every request.
-This is a wrong approach - if you need to set some additional headers in your requests or introduce some kind of a common behaviour in your client simply set them for every request or wrap the custom client instead of replacing it completely.
+Additionally some libraries feel the need to replace the http.Client with their own instance if some global behaviour is required for every request.
+I'd say this isn't a great approach because it again steals the possibility of providing the client from the user.
+If you need to set some additional headers in your requests or introduce some kind of a common behaviour in your client simply set them for every request or wrap the custom client instead of replacing it completely.

 Do not introduce global behaviour